-A medium bodied red wine like Sangiovese also works with vegetarian dishes, especially heavier dishes.
-Grilled vegetables or grilled vegetarian meat will pair well with a bottle of Sangiovese.
-Marinated vegetables on the grill can get an almost meaty texture and flavour.
+A medium-bodied red wine like Sangiovese also works well with vegetarian dishes, especially on the heavier side.
+Grilled vegetables or vegetarian meat will pair well with a bottle of Sangiovese.
+Marinated vegetables on the grill can get an almost meaty texture and flavor.
 A versatile medium-bodied red like Sangiovese is a good pairing.

-The savoury and herbaceous profile of the wine makes it an excellent choice for many vegetarian dishes, including:
+The savory and herbaceous profile of the wine makes it an excellent choice for many vegetarian dishes, including:

 Sangiovese is a good choice for meaty appetizers or charcuterie.
 Make an Italian charcuterie board with some of the following:

-Sangiovese wines, including Chianti Classico, pairs well with many different types of cheeses, which makes it an excellent red wine for a cheese platter.
-The best cheese pairing for Sangiovese is a hard cheeses like Parmigiano-Reggiano, Grana padano and Pecorino.
-The salty and savoury flavours of these cheeses match the fruity and herbaceous profile of Sangiovese.
-If you make a cheese platter, you can also include softer cheese like Burrata.
+Sangiovese wines, including Chianti Classico, pair well with different types of cheeses, which makes it an excellent red wine for a cheese platter.
+The best cheese pairing for Sangiovese is a hard cheese like Parmigiano-Reggiano, Grana padano and Pecorino.
+The salty and savory flavors of these cheeses match the fruity and herbaceous profile of Sangiovese.
+If you make a cheese platter, you can also include softer cheeses like Burrata.

 Tips!
-Read more about good cheese pairings in our Wine & Cheese Pairing Guide.
+Read more about cheese pairings in our Wine & Cheese Pairing Guide.

 Like other dry red wines, Sangiovese is not the best choice for spicy food.
 If you want to drink your bottle of Sangiovese with Indian food or other spicy foods, we suggest you choose a mildy spicy dish.
 If the dish is too strong, the wine will taste very dry.